Let me just start by saying the vibe in Zanzibar is VERY welcoming.

 That couldn't be farther from the truth though!
 My whole perspective changed while being on Zanzibar island, a small island about 2 hours off the coast of Tanzania's mainland.
 As an African American, there's something special about being on an island, with people who look just like me, thriving in a community and culture that is unfamiliar to me.

-The language, the food, the landscape, the social cues, are all different.
+The language, the food, the landscape, the social cues, are all different from what I know.
 And despite that I still felt like I belonged.
 The warmth and friendliness that the Zanzibari people showed me was unmatched.
 Honestly, it meant so much to me because I was a solo traveling and before my trip, many people warned me of negative stigmas in East Africa about foreign women visiting solo.
 So, I will share my real experience in Zanzibar with you in this blog post.

 Blog Contents